Designing secure data pipelines for PHI claims adjudication

 logging.basicConfig(level=logging.INFO, format="%(asctime)s | %(levelname)s | %(message)s")

-# Strict NCPDP D.0 adjudication schema
+# Step 1: version-pinned NCPDP D.0 adjudication schema (the drift gate).

 ADJUDICATION_SCHEMA = pa.schema([

-("routing_flag", pa.string()),
+("routing_flag", pa.string()), # internal adjudication state

-("processed_ts", pa.timestamp("us"))
+("processed_ts", pa.timestamp("us")),

 ])